This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 be ambiguous since we would not know which of the indices is the lowered superscript.
 Thanks to the

 convention, on the other hand, we know that it is the index .
-Nevertheless, even when the ordering

-of the indices is clarified by a convention, it is customary to separate the subscripts by a comma,
+Nevertheless, even when the ordering of the indices is clarified by a convention, it is customary

-Some sources refer to as
+Some texts refer to as

 the Christoffel symbol of the first kind and as